 Step backing plates –

 The lining, in Style 3, runs along the all edges except where broken by the upper step.
 The top edge is defined as the bottom of the hanging bar and the bottom edge is the top of the lower step angle.
 Right angle corners are rounded.
-See photos 9.
+See photo B2.
+The reinforcing angle behind the step plate on tenders was also lined, see photo B6.

 Tender frames –